Career Timeline of Andy Beshear: Major Achievements and Milestones

 In November 2013, Andy Beshear announced his candidacy in the 2015 election for Attorney General of Kentucky.

-2015: Campaigning for Attorney General
+2015: Beshear Runs Unopposed in Democratic Primary for Attorney General

-In 2015, Beshear ran unopposed in the Democratic primary for Kentucky attorney general.
+In 2015, Beshear ran unopposed in the Democratic primary for Kentucky Attorney General.

 April 2016: Sued Governor Bevin over Budget Cuts